Walter Reed Hosts LATCH Event in Celebration of National Breastfeeding Month

+Air Force Capt.
+(Dr.) Taylor Meyers, a pediatric resident at Walter Reed National Military Medical Center, is expecting her first child in September.
+Because she intends to breastfeed her child, Meyers attended the LATCH event at the medical center on Aug.
+23.

-Monica Brannon (left), a nurse and lactation consultant at Walter Reed coordinated the LATCH event held at the medical center on Aug.
-26. “The aim of the event is to promote, protect and support breastfeeding families by raising awareness of the benefits of breastfeeding, which is the biological norm for all mammals, including humans,” she added.
+The Mother Infant Care Center (MICC) at Walter Reed hosts the annual LATCH event during August, National Breastfeeding Month, to provide community education and awareness regarding the importance and benefits of breastfeeding, explained Monica Brannon, a nurse and lactation consultant at Walter Reed.
+“The aim of the event is to promote, protect and support breastfeeding families by raising awareness of the benefits of breastfeeding, which is the biological norm for all mammals, including humans,” she added.

+“Breastfeeding, aside from amazingly, beautiful hard work, provides immune benefits for babies, protecting them from everything their mothers have been exposed to in terms of illnesses and viruses,” Brannon continued.
+She added babies who are breastfed have less upper respiratory infections, less diarrheal disease, and breastfeeding decreases their risk for diabetes and childhood obesity.

+For mothers, breastfeeding decreases their risk for developing type 2 diabetes, provides cardiovascular benefits, reduces the risk of breast and ovarian cancer, and it helps stabilize blood pressure, Brannon shared.

 |Date Taken: